 The lead vehicle, driven by the trail guide, slipped past the waterfall and stopped about 400 feet away.
 As the guide got out to spot for the others, vehicles started through the obstacle.
 After exiting, though, many stopped so far back from the vehicle ahead that the last three vehicles didn’t have room to clear the rough spot.

 This is a perfect example of the need to bunch up as you’re stopping.
-Simple math shows that a caravan that long can cover a lot of trail.
+Simple math shows that a caravan of that length can cover a lot of trail distance.

 Let’s say that each vehicle is nearly 20 feet long, and that each stops about 20 feet behind the guy ahead.
 With 10 vehicles on the trail, you’re looking at upwards of 400 feet—nearly one-tenth of a mile—from the trail guide to the tail end.

 Whenever one of your vehicles stops, pull up close behind (but not so close the guy can’t open his tailgate).
-If everyone does the same, you’ll have nice, compact group.
+If everyone does the same, you’ll have a nice, compact group.
 It’s a lot easier to assemble everyone for a discussion.
 Or to spot for someone.
+And it’s certainly easier to communicate by short-range radios when we bunch up.

 Trail tips and protocol